 The college provides noncredit courses leading toward short-term career development, as well as programs that provide ongoing continuing education requirements for many professions.
 Short-term career training includes a wide variety of areas such as security officer training and manufacturing-related careers.
+Customized corporate training is available to meet the needs of local businesses and their employees.
 Additional classes are offered for everything from computer classes to an extensive list of online offerings for students who prefer to learn at their own pace.